legacysurvey/legacysurvey/pages/dr8/files.rst

 survey-bricks.fits.gz
 ---------------------

-FITS binary table with the RA, DEC bounds of each geometrical "brick" on the sky.
+FITS binary table with the RA, Dec bounds of each geometrical "brick" on the sky.
-This includes all bricks on the sky, not just the ones in our footprint or with coverage in DR7.
+This includes all bricks on the sky, not just the ones in our footprint or with coverage in DR8.
 For that information, see the next file description.

 =============== ======= ======================================================
 Column          Type    Description